PennyLaneAI/qml/what-is-quantum-computing.rst

     :target: javascript:void(0);

-Whether practical algorithmic speedups are possible in the NISQ regime remains an open problem, but some instances have already been demonstrated of quantum devices solving computational problems that would take classical computers an unfeasible amount of time. **Quantum computational advantage is already a reality**, with an increasing number of commercial and research organizations announcing their breakthroughs—some even making their devices publicly available for further research.
+Whether practical algorithmic speedups are possible in the NISQ regime remains an open problem, but some instances have already been demonstrated of `quantum devices solving computational problems <https://www.nature.com/articles/s41586-022-04725-x>`_ that would take classical computers an unfeasible amount of time. **Quantum computational advantage is already a reality**, with an :doc:`increasing number <tutorial_gbs>` of commercial and research organizations announcing their :doc:`breakthroughs <qsim_beyond_classical>`—some even making their devices publicly available for further research.

 Quantum computational advantage does not necessarily need to be demonstrated on problems that are thought of as